ChrstphrHll/npc_gen/students/Theodus Chylnoth.md

 year: 1
 guild: Elkenval
 partyID: 40
+tags:
+- Half-Elf
+- Monk
+- Assault
+- 1st
+- Elkenval
 ---
 # Theodus Chylnoth
 ---
 ### Description
 - 1st year Half-Elf Monk in Elkenval
-- curly auburn hair that's braided with violet ribbon (long), Pale Green eyes, and Light skin
+- curly auburn hair that's braided with violet ribbon (long), Pale Gray eyes, and Light skin
 - Is Benevolent and Pharissical, and has Beauty as their ideal

 ### Organizations